What is Assistive Technology?

 Contact at: email@example.com or 720-561-6173

 How to receive our services

 An Assistive Technology referral form must first be completed by the student's school team and signed by parents.
-The appropriate referral form can be downloaded from links below (please choose either the Communication referral form, Literacy full evaluation referral form, or the Literacy Fast-Track referral form or the Physical Access referral form).
+The appropriate referral form can be downloaded from links below (please choose either the Communication referral form, Literacy full evaluation referral form, the Literacy Fast-Track referral form or the Physical Access referral form).
 Completed forms may be scanned and emailed to your AT Team contact: Erika, Becca or Paul (see email addresses above.
 Please do not send paper copies to us via District Mail.

 After all paperwork is received and reviewed, we will contact the student's case manager to schedule an evaluation (an evaluation can include teachers, parents, and specialists),